-Play your part, stay safe and help us protect our dunes, beaches and wildlife
+Play your part, stay safe and help us protect our dunes, beaches and birdlife

 Watch out for beach hazards

 Identify your exit route before you go on the beach

 Drive slowly and carefully

 Standard New Zealand rules apply on the beach

 Drive on harder sand below the high tide mark

 Use only signposted vehicle accessways to the beach

 Look out for vehicle restricted areas and follow the rules or you may be fined.